apiaryio/dredd/docs/overview.md

 $ dredd -c apiaryApiKey:<Apiary API Key> -c apiaryApiName:<API Project Subdomain>
 ```

-Except of using parameters and `dredd.yml`, you can also use environment variables:
+In addition to using parameters and `dredd.yml`, you can also use environment variables:

 - `APIARY_API_KEY=<Apiary API Key>` - Alternative way to pass credentials to Apiary Reporter.
 - `APIARY_API_NAME=<API Project Subdomain>` - Alternative way to pass credentials to Apiary Reporter.

 When sending test reports to Apiary, Dredd inspects the environment where it was executed and sends some information about it alongside test results.
 Those are used mainly for detection whether the environment is Continuous Integration and also, they help you to identify individual test reports on the _Tests_ page.
-You can use following variables to tell Dredd what to send:
+You can use the following variables to tell Dredd what to send:

 - agent (string) - `DREDD_AGENT` or current user in the OS
 - hostname (string) - `DREDD_HOSTNAME` or hostname of the OS